 Cold pressor task.
 Participants had an opportunity to aggress against their partner by assigning the partner to immerse his fist in a bucket of painfully-cold water for an amount of time.
 Before making the assignment, the participant first sampled the cold water himself for five seconds to learn that cold-water immersion is unpleasant.
 The participant then assigned the partner to a duration of cold-water immersion on a 9 point scale, ranging from 0 to 80 seconds in 10-second intervals.
 This measure has the benefit of being quantified only in one way (e.g. 1-9 rating), eliminating the concerns about flexible quantification methods associated with the competitive reaction time measure of aggression (Elson, Mohseni, Breuer, Scharkow, & Quandt, 2014).

 Manipulation checks.
 Participants completed a questionnaire assessing the efficacy of the various parts of the experimental manipulation.
 First, participants rated their partner’s feedback as pleasant or irritating (6 items, see post-questionnaire).
-Then, participants rated the video game they played on a number of dimensions such as violence, excitement, and challenge it was (18 items, see post-questionnaire).
+Then, participants rated the video game they played on a number of dimensions, including how violent, exciting, and challenging it was (18 items, see post-questionnaire).
 Participants then rated their degree of experience with video games, first-person shooter video games, and playing video games with a keyboard and mouse.
 Finally, participants provided demographic information about themselves.

 Probe for suspicion.
 Research assistants attempted an oral funneled debriefing.
 Following this oral debriefing, participants completed a questionnaire intended to imitate a funneled debriefing.
 This debriefing questionnaire started with broad questions about the study and then grew increasingly specific, asking whether anything seemed strange about the study, the aggression measure, or the other participant in the study.